Back to Blog

 Every year, billions of dollars are lost to money transfer fraud.
 The FTC consistently reports that wire transfers rank among the top payment methods exploited by scammers, while FBI IC3 data shows business email compromise losses alone exceed $2.7 billion annually.

-The reason is straightforward: most international transfers are irreversible.
 Once funds leave your account and cross a border, recovering them ranges from extremely difficult to impossible.

-But fraud is only one layer of risk.
-Senders also face exchange rate exposure that can silently erode the value of their transfer, regulatory gaps that leave them without recourse when something goes wrong, cybersecurity threats targeting their accounts and personal data, and operational failures that delay or misdirect funds entirely.
+Senders also face exchange rate exposure that silently erodes transfer value, regulatory gaps that leave them without recourse when something goes wrong, cybersecurity threats targeting their accounts and personal data, and operational failures that delay or misdirect funds entirely.

-International money transfer risks are the financial, security, regulatory, and operational threats that senders and recipients face when moving funds across national borders.
-These risks include fraud and scams, cybersecurity breaches, exchange rate volatility, regulatory non-compliance, and operational failures that can result in lost or delayed funds.
+These include fraud and scams, data breaches, exchange rate volatility, regulatory non-compliance, and transfer failures that result in lost or delayed funds.

-International transfers carry heightened risk compared to domestic payments for several structural reasons.
-Cross-border jurisdictional gaps make fund recovery difficult because no single regulator has authority over the entire transaction chain.
+Cross-border jurisdictional gaps make fund recovery difficult because no single regulator controls the entire transaction chain.

-Varying regulatory standards across countries mean that protections available in the sending country may not extend to the receiving end.
 A sender wiring $3,000 to a fraudulent account overseas may have no legal recourse if the recipient's country lacks bilateral recovery agreements with the sender's home jurisdiction.

-Risk Categories Overview
+The Seven Risk Categories

 2. Cybersecurity Risk — Data breaches, account takeovers, and digital attacks targeting transfer platforms or user credentials.